SMosegaard/DataScienceExam/README.md

 ```
 .
-├── data/                          # Contains the datasets and a notebook for data visualisations
+├── data/                          # Contains the datasets (when downloaded from Hugging Face) and a notebook for data visualisations
     ├── train                      # Training data
     ├── test                       # Testing data
     └── data_visualisations.ipynb  # Notebook for visualizing the data